nickgzzjr/Tic-Tac-Toe/README.md

-I just run this with a simple python server on a terminal
+I just run this with a simple python server on the terminal

 	python -m SimpleHTTPServer